greenelab/ADAGEpath/README.md

 ```

 ### ADAGE introduction
-ADAGE (or eADAGE) models are neural networks trained unsupervisedly on large
+ADAGE (or eADAGE) models are neural networks trained in an unsupervise manner on
-publically available gene expression compendia.
-ADAGE aims at building essential
+large publically available gene expression compendia.
+ADAGE aims at building
-features that can reconstruct a compendium.
+essential features that can reconstruct a compendium.
 We derived gene expression
-signatures from ADAGE features and found that these gene expression signatures
+signatures from ADAGE neural network nodes and found that these signatures
-resemble human-annotated biological pathways and cover
+resemble human-annotated biological pathways and cover many existing pathways
-a significant amount of existing pathways [1,2].
-In addition to signatures well
+[1,2].
+In addition to signatures that match known pathways, ADAGE also extracts
-characterized by known pathways, ADAGE also extracts signatures that may
+signatures that may group genes in novel data-driven ways.
-bring novel biological insights.

 Please refer to the following papers if you want to learn more about ADAGE:
 1. [ADAGE-Based Integration of Publicly Available Pseudomonas aeruginosa Gene